-Additional consideration related to noise is the responsibility of all within the Residence community during the December and April examination periods to ensure that the environment is conducive to studying.
+Additional consideration related to noise is the responsibility of all within the Residence community during the examination period to ensure that the environment is conducive to studying.

 Note: Noise or vibrations from construction or maintenance projects on or near University campus may cause disruption, nuisance, or inconvenience to Residents.
 The University takes reasonable steps to mitigate the impact of such projects on students, where they are under University control, but cannot guarantee that Residences will always be quiet or peaceful.